Linus8D/Java-HTML5-API/README.md

     <meta name="viewport" content="width=device-width, initial-scale=1">
     <meta name="author" content="Joe Doe">
     <meta name="description" content="Hello World! is an introductory application in computer science that prints Hello World!">
-    <title>Hello World</title>
+    <title>Hello World!</title>
 </head>
 <body>
 </body>
 </html>
 ```
+The above markup will add the text _Hello World!_ to a browser's toolbar and displays the title _Hello World!_ for the web page
+in search engines such as Google.
+However there still does not exist any content between the `<body></body>` tags in the above
-We still have not added content to the HTML document, as can be seen since there are no content between the &lt;body&gt; opening and closing tags.
-In order to add content to the body tags, we operate on the Body instance of the Html instance
-(which is an instance variable of the HtmlFile instance).
+markup.
+Hence, no content will actually be displayed within the browser.
+In order to add content to the body tags, we operate on the Body instance of the Html instance (which is an instance variable of the HtmlFile instance).
+This is of concern in the next section.

 ### Adding HTML elements to the &lt;Body&gt; instance
 The Body class contains an instance variable declared as `List<HtmlTags> tags`.
 The `HtmlTag` class is an `abstract Class`